 Acts 4:12 “Nor is there salvation in any other, for there is no other name under heaven given among men by which we must be saved.”

-Acts 4:30 “by stretching out Your hand to heal, and that signs and wonders may be done through the name of Your holy Servant Yahushua.”
+Acts 4:30 “by stretching out Your hand to heal, and that signs and wonders may be done through the name of Your holy Servant Yahusha.”

 Acts 5:28 saying, “Did we not strictly command you not to teach in this name?
 And look, you have filled Jerusalem with your doctrine, and intend to bring this Man’s blood on us!”

-Acts 8:12 But when they believed Philip as he preached the things concerning the kingdom of Elohim and the name of Yahushua Messiah, both men and women were baptized.
+Acts 8:12 But when they believed Philip as he preached the things concerning the kingdom of Elohim and the name of Yahusha Messiah, both men and women were baptized.

 Acts 8:16 For as yet He had fallen upon none of them.
-They had only been baptized in the name of the Master Yahushua.
+They had only been baptized in the name of the Master Yahusha.

 Acts 9:14 “And here he has authority from the chief priests to bind all who call on Your name.”
 15 But the Master said to him, “Go, for he is a chosen vessel of Mine to bear My name before Gentiles, kings, and the children of Israel.
 16 “For I will show him how many things he must suffer for My name’s sake.”